alpaka-group/alpaka/doc/Rationale.md

 #### Index

-OpenMP only allows to read a linear thread index.
+OpenMP only provides a linear thread index.
 This index is converted to a 3 dimensional index at runtime.

 #### Atomic